 Without a track-record of relevant operating success in a region, customers are reluctant to award accommodations contracts to unproven counterparties.
-We believe that our reputation and proven ability to build and operate premium accommodations offer a competitive advantage in securing new contracts.
-Through a predecessor we initially entered the large scale, premium workforce accommodation market through a 2,100 bed facility that we built and sold to Syncrude in 1990 and operated and managed for them for nearly twenty years.
-Though our predecessor, our initial investment in large scale owned and operated accommodations in the oil sands in Canada and Australian mining regions came with the establishment of our PTI Lodge in 1998 and through our predecessor in Australia with our Moranbah Village in 1996.
+We believe that our reputation and proven ability to build and operate premium accommodations offers a competitive advantage in securing new contracts.
+We initially entered the large scale, premium workforce accommodation market through a 2,100 bed facility that we built and sold to Syncrude in 1990 and operated and managed for them for nearly twenty years.
+Our initial investment in large scale owned and operated accommodations in the oil sands in Canada and Australian mining regions came with the establishment of our PTI Lodge in 1998 and in Australia with our Moranbah Village in 1996.
 Since making those initial investments, our product and service offering has evolved as our customers' needs have changed.
 Accommodations are critical to our customers' projects; without timely availability and quality of accommodations, their projects may not start as expected or may not be able to attract and retain qualified and sufficient labor.
 We believe our track-record of meeting deadlines and delivering a high level of service aids in the establishment and operation of many projects and allow us to minimize risk for our customers.
 In Canada, we received Shell's Vendor of the Year award in 2010 as well as the Award of Distinction for Aboriginal Affairs from the Premier of Alberta in 2011.
 In 2013, our Australian operations received the prestigious Australian Business Award for Service Excellence.

-High quality asset base in areas with long term visibility creates a more stable revenue base
+High quality asset base in areas with long term visibility creates stable, recurring revenue base

-We have built a network of high quality accommodations assets that are generally placed near long-lived resource assets - primarily metallurgical coal mines in the Bowen Basin of Australia, oil sands recovery projects in Alberta, Canada and oil and gas shale resources in the U.S. These reserves generally have long-term development horizons that we believe provide us with a long term opportunity for occupancy in our lodges and villages.
-Many of our guests are working on resource assets that have expected 30-40 year production lives, although production levels, and thus our occupancy, may fluctuate during these periods as commodity prices vary.
-Many of our accommodations are strategically located near concentrations of large resource projects, allowing multiple customers to access our sites and share accommodations costs that would otherwise be borne by each project individually.
+We have built a network of high quality accommodations assets that are generally placed near long-lived resource assets - primarily metallurgical coal mines in the Bowen Basin of Australia, oil sands recovery projects in Alberta, Canada and oil and gas shale resources in the U.S. These reserves all have long-term development horizons and provide us with long term visibility for occupancy.
+Many of our guests are working on resource assets that have expected 30-40 year production lives.
+Our accommodations are strategically located near concentrations of large resource projects, allowing multiple customers to access our sites and share accommodations costs that would otherwise be borne by each project individually.

 We offer premium services with comfortable, high quality rooms complemented by comprehensive infrastructure and supporting services.
 Our services include laundry, power generation, water and wastewater treatment as well as a growing expertise in personnel logistics, allowing our customers to focus on resource development.
 These premium facilities and services are targeted towards the larger, more stable resource companies and their contractors.
-We are well positioned to serve multi-year resource developments, providing, for our industry, longer-term visibility and stability to our operations.
-We seek a customer base that typically contracts for accommodations services under two to five year, take-or-pay contracts, providing more stable revenues.
+We are well positioned to serve multi-year resource developments, providing long-term visibility and stability to our operations.
+Our customer base typically contracts for accommodations services under two to five year, take-or-pay contracts, providing stable and recurring revenues.
 In addition, the costs to many of our customers of switching providers are high due to the long lead times required to acquire land and subsequently develop supporting accommodations facilities.
-We believe this strategy helps reduce investment and customer concentration risks, enhancing revenue visibility and stability.
+We believe this strategy helps reduce investment and customer concentration risks, providing good revenue visibility and stability.

-Land banking focus with a pipeline of approved developments
+Land banking focus with a strong pipeline of approved developments